How can I apply?

 I get Working Tax Credit.
 Do I qualify?

-If you, your partner, or your carer get Working Tax Credit (WTC), you do not qualify for Healthy Start unless you’re under 18 and pregnant or you’re only getting the WTC four week run-on.
-WTC run-on is what you receive in the four weeks immediately after you have stopped working for 16 hours or more per week.
+If you, your partner, or your carer get Working Tax Credit (WTC), you do not qualify for Healthy Start unless you’re under 18 and pregnant or you’re only getting the WTC 4 week run-on.
+WTC run-on is what you receive in the 4 weeks immediately after you have stopped working for 16 hours or more per week.

-I’m unable to register my child’s birth, will I still get my vouchers?
+I’m unable to register my child’s birth, will I still get my payment?

-You should speak to HMRC or DWP to ensure your child is included on your benefit claim so that vouchers can be issued.
+You should speak to HMRC or DWP to ensure your child is included on your benefit claim so that your payment can be issued.